 Q: What changes have you experienced since your official debut as a high school student in Tokyo one year ago, and now as a professional?

-When I was in high school, I practiced for about two weeks before participating in the Levain Cup, and then returned to my high school club activities.
-Now, as a member of the Tokyo team, I train with the team every day, so I think the environment has changed significantly.
+A: When I was in high school, I practiced for about two weeks before participating in the Levain Cup, then returned to my high school club activities.
+Now, as a member of the Tokyo team, I train with the team every day, so I think my environment has changed significantly.

 Q: Do you feel any pressure due to the change in environment?

-A, soccer has become my job, and I feel that it is up to me to succeed in the future.
-High school and professional soccer are completely different, and I feel that there are many challenges such as the speed of training and pressure in games.
-I feel a sense of urgency within myself, but right now I am thinking about what I should do to beat players in the same position and working on individual training after practice while talking to the coach.
-I want to quickly get used to the intensity of professional player training and be able to showcase more of my own strengths.
+A: Soccer has become my job, and since my future largely depends on myself, I have come to feel that I must perform well.
+High school and professional levels are completely different, and I often find myself struggling with things like the speed of pressure during training and matches.
+I do feel some impatience within myself, but right now, I am thinking about what I should do to surpass players in the same position and am working on extra practice after training while discussing with the coach.
+I want to quickly get used to the intensity of professional players' training and be able to express my own strengths more.

 Q: I believe you communicated with many players and staff during the camp.
 There was even a moment when you went to talk to Nagatomo.
 Would you say you gained a lot from that experience?